 Instructions

-- Add coconut oil and beeswax and allow to melt slowly.
+- Add coconut oil and beeswax to the pyrex measuring cup and allow to melt slowly.

-- Pour into a glass container and allow to cool, periodically stirring so the activated charcoal doesn’t sink to the bottom.
+- Pour into a container and allow to cool, periodically stirring so the activated charcoal and clay doesn't sink to the bottom.

 Notes